AP-LS Awards, Grants and Funding

 The American Psychology-Law Society confers an award for Outstanding Teaching and Mentoring in the Field of Psychology and Law to recognize teaching excellence in a variety of contexts.
 The annual nomination deadline is Dec.
 1.

-The AP-LS Award for Distinguished Contribution to Psychology and Law honors one who has made distinguished theoretical, empirical, and/or applied contributions to the field of psychology and law.
+The AP-LS Award for Distinguished Contributions to Psychology and Law honors one who has made distinguished theoretical, empirical, and/or applied contributions to the field of psychology and law.
 This Award will not be presented on a regular basis.
 Rather, it will be reserved for those individuals whose contributions are so unusual as to merit special commendation.
 The annual nomination deadline is ongoing.

 The American Psychology-Law Society Book Award is given for a scholarly book devoted to psychology and law issues.
 The award is intended to recognize outstanding scholarship in psychology and law.
 The annual nomination deadline is Sept.
 15.